mcampb07/GFXDocs/chapters/chapter06_create_rto_based_graphics/2101068464_rt_graphics_examples_tutorial.md

 > Note this is a static item, no RT.

+## Real Time Setup
+- All graphics are set up prior to going to air.
+- We cache some frames, a quantity,  before going to air, we playback and throttle later  for a smooth playback.
+- Setup is just as intensive and playing out the graphics
+- We are generating the first frames of object prior to render.
+- The same can be said for the data capture - http request is issued in setup
+	- So if we setup the layout
+	- Refreshed the external data
+	- Took the layout to air we will show stale data
+- If we had a loop - we are not requesting new data updates from the external data source.
+We will loop the same data collected on setup.

 ## Real Time Text
 - Back to the composition.
 - Add a new text layer